Eastern Band of Cherokee Indians: Acquisition of sacred mounds and towns

-Since the late 20th century, the tribe has acquired such sacred sites as Nikwasi Mound (2019, in Franklin, North Carolina) and, downriver, Cowee (2007) (with 70 acres) and Kituwah (1996) mounds, each along the Little Tennessee River.
+Since the late 20th century, the tribe has acquired such sacred sites as Nikwasi Mound (2019, in Franklin, North Carolina) and, downriver, Cowee (2007) 70 acres and Kituwah (1996) mounds, each along the Little Tennessee River.
 Each is estimated to have been built more than 1,000 years ago.
 The EBCI also acquired the Tallulah (1996) mound in Robbinsville, North Carolina.
 In 2020, Mainspring Conservation Trust acquired 40 acres that include the Watauga Mound and part of the ancient Watauga Town site, to conserve on behalf of the EBCI.
 The property is located between Nikwasi upstream and Cowee downstream.
+On January 5, 2026 the town of Franklin, North Carolina voted to return the Noquisiyi Mound to the EBCI.

 The EBCI is working with local non-profits, such as Mainspring Conservation Trust, Western Carolina University, and local governments to develop the "Nikwasi Trail", highlighting a route along the Little Tennessee River.
 This is formally known as the Nikwasi-Cherokee Cultural and Heritage Corridor, beginning in Macon County, North Carolina, where the river enters from Georgia.
 In 2018 partner groups installed a viewing overlook with interpretive panels across the river from the Cowee mound site.
 This is the second sacred site on this corridor going north from Franklin.
 More highlighting and interpretation of such sites is planned, in connection with related activities along this route.

 Since 2011 the EBCI have been collaborating with regional universities, the Cherokee Preservation Foundation, and the Duke Energy Foundation on what is called the "Western North Carolina Mounds and Towns Project."
 As part of this, Western Carolina University, the Coweeta Long Term Ecological Research Program at the University of Georgia, and the Tribal Historic Preservation Office of the EBCI have conducted outreach with tribal members, in what is described as Indigenous archeology.
 The data gathered integrates tribal knowledge, as well as information from GIS and non-invasive technologies, excavations, archeology, and anthropology.
 This has enabled the tribe to have a better record of mounds, with location data and chronological data for its use.
 Because such mounds were subject to looting in the past, the tribe is keeping the locations of most mounds secret in order to preserve them.